 Corequisite: ECED-0025 Integration Seminar

 The Early Childhood Program Management advanced diploma program is available for study through distance education.
-To see when courses are being offered throughout the year, the costs and how long you have to complete them, click on the schedule below.
+To see when courses are being offered, the costs and how long you have to complete them, view the schedule below.

-- If you are an active Assiniboine student in the Early Childhood Program Management program, you can register and pay online for your next course using MyACC.
-You can also register directly with the Registrar’s Office by calling 204.725.8701 to register with a credit card.
+- If you are an active Assiniboine student in the Early Childhood Education program, you can register and pay online for your next course using MyACC.
+You can also register directly with the Registrar's Office by calling 204.725.8701 to register with a credit card.